Endometrial Cancer

 Treatment

-If you have been diagnosed with endometrial cancer, your Cancer care team will discuss your treatment options with you.
+If you have been diagnosed with endometrial cancer, your Cancer care team will discuss treatment options with you.
 We will help you weigh the benefits of each treatment option against the possible risks and side effects.

 Surgery is the most common treatment for endometrial cancer.
 In most cases, our gynaecologic surgeons can perform minimally invasive surgery using the latest technology.